maurges/every-rust-gui-library/notes.md

 Maybe I'll go back to it later, when/if I'm more interested to try flutter again.

+TODO

 ## fui
-Time spent: like 10 minutes (so far)
+Time spent: A full evening

 A library by a single person.
 40 stars on github.
 Last commit in august.
 Alrighty, let's see.
 It's not like you can't /finish/ making a graphics